holistic-web/toolbox/toolbox-layout/README.md

 # Toolbox Layout

-This is a shared [Vue.js](https://vuejs.org) component library for use in the Holistic Toolbox.
-It was made following the steps outlined in [this article](https://medium.com/justfrontendthings/how-to-create-and-publish-your-own-vuejs-component-library-on-npm-using-vue-cli-28e60943eed3).
+This is a shared [Vue.js](https://vuejs.org) component library for use in the Toolbox.
 [Boostrap Vue](https://bootstrap-vue.js.org/) is used to drive the core of the functionality.

 It is published on npm at: https://www.npmjs.com/package/toolbox-layout

+A demo can be found here: #TODO

 ## Usage
 To use this library in a Vue app, simply include: